johngreibelarsen/machine-learning/projects/garment_segmentation/udacity_docs/capstone_report.md

   </tr>
 </table>

-Several more augmentation experiments were performed but none resulted in an better accuracy.
+Several more augmentation experiments were performed but none resulted in a better accuracy.

 Now with the two different weight files in hand we are ready to execute the double pass predictor against any imagery and detect the difference.
 Below table summaries the result against 5 unseen image, unseen by both networks.

-Test garment images here:
+Test garment images:
 ![alt text](5_dilated_test_garments.png "Double pass test garments")

 Results comes from running function show_metrics_for_masks in predict_double_pass.py.
 The Dice scores where optimized by adjusting threshold values to 0.67 and 0.40 for Single and Double pass, respectively.
 Anything above those thresholds are classified as garment and below is background.
 Further discussion of thresholds in result section.

 ![alt text](5_dilated_test_garments_scores.png)